avashakib/sextalklovetalk/content/_index.md

 ---
 hero:
-  heading: 'A place to talk about all things sex and love.
-A space for education and
+  heading: "A place to talk about all things sex and love. \nA space for education
-    laughter on topics we often avoid discussing. '
+    and laughter on conversations we often avoid. "
   maxWidthPX: "652"

 ---